 Does my insurance cover all types of handyman work?

 Not necessarily.
-Your policy will cover the specific trade activities you declared when taking out the policy.
-If you add new services - such as minor plumbing, fencing, or work at heights - you need to notify your insurer so these are included.
-Work that falls outside your declared activities may not be covered if a claim arises.
+Your policy covers the specific trade activities you declared when taking out cover.
+If you add new services - minor plumbing, fencing, tiling, work at heights - notify your insurer so they are included.
+Performing undeclared work may not be covered if a claim arises.

-Can I do plumbing and electrical work as a handyman?
+Can I do plumbing or electrical work as a handyman?

-No. workers compensation covers personal injury costs for anyone injured in Australia, including your clients and employees.
-However, ACC does not cover property damage (broken fixtures, water damage from faulty repairs), tool theft, business interruption, fines from WorkSafe investigations, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+Yes.
+Workers compensation covers employee work-related injuries.
+It does not cover damage to client property (broken fixtures, water damage from faulty repairs), tool theft, business interruption, WHS fines or legal defence costs.
+Business insurance addresses the risks workers compensation was never designed to cover.

-While not legally required, insurance is particularly important for sole traders because a single large claim - such as $15,000 in water damage from a plumbing repair - could be financially devastating without cover.
-Public liability insurance is the most critical policy for sole trader handymen, as it protects against the property damage and injury claims that are most likely to arise from everyday work.
+While not legally mandated, insurance is particularly important for sole traders because a single large claim - such as $20,000 in water damage from a plumbing repair - could be financially devastating without cover.
+Public liability is the most critical policy for sole-trader handymen, protecting against the property damage and injury claims most likely to arise from everyday work.

 Ready to Compare Business Insurance for Handymen?

-Compare business insurance from Australia's top providers.
-Find the right cover for your handyman business - it's 100% free.
+Compare business insurance from Australia's leading providers.
+Find cover that fits your handyman business - 100% free to compare.

 Compare Estimates